 - Sweet Potato Pancakes with Caramelized Rum Glaze

 - cooking spray

-- Optional: powdered sugar or creamy maple syrup
+- creamy maple syrup

 - On a floured surface, use floured rolling pin to roll out and flatten two biscuits.
 Add a tablespoon of blackberry mix on top of one of the biscuits; try to drain excess syrup prior to adding on the blackberries.
 Make sure to leave the perimeter of the biscuit uncovered.
 Place the second biscuit on top of and press the edges to secure the waffle is closed.
 Place the stuffed waffle in the waffle iron and cook until golden brown.